apitoolkit/apitoolkit-landing/blog/metrics-that-matter/index.md

   - APIs Logs
 ---

+# Metrics that Matter: Key Performance Indicators in API Logs

 ![KPIs](kpis.png)

 Understanding and analyzing API logs is fundamental to the success of software development and system management.
 These logs, which meticulously record the activities of APIs (Application Programming Interfaces), are a crucial resource for optimizing performance and bolstering security.
 This article will focus on the significance of thorough [API log monitoring](https://apitoolkit.io/blog/mastering-monitoring/) and explore the essential key performance indicators (KPIs) necessary for effective interpretation and management.